renatoathaydes/dartle-website/source/processed/dartle-overview.md

   runCondition: RunOnChanges(outputs: file('hello')))
 ```

-Notice that this task only needs to declare outputs, because it already depends on other tasks which declare inputs.
+Notice that this task only needs to declare outputs, because it already depends on other tasks which declare their own
+inputs.

 The `link` task will run whenever any of the tasks it depends on (`compileHello` in this case) runs,
 so in a way, it _inherits_ its dependencies' inputs.